gurung-p/evergreen-plant-power_bi_data_analysis_project/README.md

 ## Data Structure & Initial Checks

 Plant Co.'s database structure consists of four tables: **Sales**, **Products**, **Account** & **Date** Prior to beginning the analysis, a variety of checks were conducted for quality control.
-The data was cleaned, organised, and prepared including familiarization with the datasets.
+Using Power BI, the data was cleaned, organised, and prepared including familiarization with the datasets.

 The raw dataset in Excel can be downloaded [here](datasets/Plant_Co_Dataset.xlsx)